mohamedm-ali/github-slideshow/_posts/0000-01-02-mohamedm-ali.md

 layout: slide
 title: "Welcome Mohamed Ali slide!"
 ---
-This is my first ever slide
+This is my awesome slide
 Use the left arrow to go back!